Ezranathaniel13/obs-voice-trigger/README.md

 Switch OBS scenes automatically by voice — say a phrase, and the matching scene switches instantly.
 No hotkeys, no Stream Deck, no manual clicking.

-Runs as a small local web app (similar to Bitfocus Companion's browser-based admin panel) with a modern glass-style interface.
-Built for live production teams (churches, events, streamers) who want hands-free scene switching driven off a live audio feed (e.g. a FOH/mixer tap or a microphone).
+Runs as a small local web app with a modern glass-style interface.
+Built for live production teams (House Of Worship, events, streamers) who want hands-free scene switching driven off a live audio feed (e.g. a FOH/mixer tap or a microphone).

 ![Voice Trigger for OBS screenshot](screenshot.png)